BetterMeower-Project/BetterMeower-Project.github.io/README.md

-# BetterMeower-Project.github.io
+# Welcome to BetterMeower
-The BetterMeower Project's official website
+This is the BetterMeower Project's official website!